 Benefits, Features.
 Pros, and Advantages of WD-40 Specialist Silicone Spray

 Withstands High Heat

-This spray lube is a high-temperature, moisture resistant spray-on lubricant, which made it ideal for use on my heaters as well as the hinges on my outdoor porch screen doors, shed doors, and squeak wheelbarrow wheels.
+This spray lube is a high-temperature, moisture resistant spray-on lubricant.
+It is ideal for use on our heaters.
+It also works well on the hinges on our outdoor porch screen doors, shed doors, and wheelbarrow wheels.